aliihsank/Churn-Analysis-API/README.md

 - Heroku to publish python-flask server app
 - MongoDB cloud for nosql database
 - AWS S3 for file storage
+- Keras for neural network construction
+- Tensorflow as backend to Keras
 -------------------------------

 It has following methods that can be requested: